gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   ignored.

 .. index:: -p  (gnatbind)

 :switch:`-p`
+  Pessimistic elaboration order

+  This switch is only applicable to the pre-20.x legacy elaboration models.
+  The post-20.x elaboration model uses a more informed approach of ordering the units.

   Normally the binder attempts to choose an elaboration order that is likely to minimize the likelihood of an elaboration order error resulting in raising a ``Program_Error`` exception.
 This switch reverses the action of the binder, and requests that it deliberately choose an order that is likely to maximize the likelihood of an elaboration error.
 This is useful in ensuring portability and avoiding dependence on accidental fortuitous elaboration ordering.

   Normally it only makes sense to use the :switch:`-p` switch if dynamic elaboration checking is used (:switch:`-gnatE` switch used for compilation).
   This is because in the default static elaboration mode, all necessary ``Elaborate`` and ``Elaborate_All`` pragmas are implicitly inserted.
   These implicit pragmas are still respected by the binder in :switch:`-p` mode, so a safe elaboration order is assured.

   Note that :switch:`-p` is not intended for production use; it is more for debugging/experimental use.

 .. _Output_Control: